VibeHarboe/Data-Manipulation-in-SQL/sql/README.md

 - [01_case_statement.sql](01_case_statement.sql) – CASE WHEN logic used to label, filter, and aggregate match results across teams, countries, and seasons
 - [02_simple_short_subqueries.sql](02_simple_short_subqueries.sql) – Practical subqueries in SELECT, FROM, and WHERE clauses for filtering and aggregation
 - [03_correlated_nested_queries.sql](03_correlated_nested_queries.sql) – Advanced use of correlated and nested subqueries for contextual goal analysis across country, season, and match-level dimensions
+- [04_common_table_expressions.sql](04_common_table_expressions.sql) – Structured use of CTEs for filtering, joining, nesting, and multi-step transformations including team names and scoring analysis

 ## 📄 SQL Files Overview